SEO ·

 If you’re combining any articles, you can use a content optimization tool like Clearscope to help decide what content to keep, how long your new article should be, and how best to structure it.

+And use canonicalization (canonical tags) to tell search engines which page to index as the preferred page.
 Google defines this as, “canonical URL is the URL of a page that Google chose as the most representative from a set of duplicate pages.”

 5. Optimize your internal linking strategy